mdn/content/files/en-us/web/javascript/reference/functions/method_definitions/index.md

 ## Description

-The shorthand syntax is similar to the [getter](/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setter](/en-US/docs/Web/JavaScript/Reference/Functions/set) syntax introduced in ES5.
+The shorthand syntax is similar to the [getter](/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setter](/en-US/docs/Web/JavaScript/Reference/Functions/set) syntax.

 Given the following code: